Using the LPD gateway with InfoPrint Manager for Linux

 To configure to use the InfoPrint Manager LPD protocol you need to verify if any LPD daemons or processes that do not belong to InfoPrint Manager (for example, the Common UNIX Printing System [CUPS] LPD daemon) are running on the same system, stop them.

 Important: Do not uninstall CUPS, just stop the LPD CUPS daemon on your Linux server.

 The InfoPrint Manager for Linux Line Printer Daemon uses port 515.

 The LPD protocol defines a print command called lpr.
 You can use the lpr command, or several other commands that use the LPD protocol, to submit jobs from AIX, Linux or Windows systems to InfoPrint Manager for Linux LPD destinations.
 You can also send jobs using the LPD protocol from other systems, such as z/OS.
 Syntax and available options vary from one print command to another and from one version of lpr to another.
 You might have to adapt examples of print commands for your own system.

 You might also have to configure the sending system to compensate for options that your print command does not provide.
 For example, if the print command does not have an option for specifying a print server, you must create a remote print queue on the sending system with the same name as the LPD destination.

-To start and stop InfoPrint Manager Linux LPD you can use the startlpd and stoplpd, for details on how to use these comands see InfoPrint Manager: Reference .
+To start and stop InfoPrint Manager Linux LPD, you can use the startlpd and stoplpd.
+For details on how to use these commands, see RICOH InfoPrint Manager: Reference.